 DevOps is a term that, in recent years, has been used even more so than “Agile Development” or “Continuous Deployment” due to its effectiveness.
 As with many “new” terms and approaches, there is a lot of confusion about what DevOps is.
 And how it’s implemented.
 DevOps is a natural progression of Agile Development most of the time.

-It’s not a specific methodology or software development process.
+It’s not a specific devops methodology or software development process.
 But instead refers to the culture that comes out of a development team working closely with the QA testers and members of IT Operations.
 It’s all about improving communication between these different stakeholders to work together towards creating better software faster.

 What Is DevOps?

 You might be asking yourself, “What is DevOps?”
 Well, it’s a software development and an operational practice that brings together the two traditional silos of the software industry: Development and IT Operations.
 It’s a movement to bring these two groups together in order to streamline their tasks with the ultimate goal being faster delivery of higher software quality products.
 Other, Amazon Web Services (AWS) is a collection of remote computing services.
-It offers to compute power, database storage, content delivery, and other functionality that programmers use to build their software products.
+It offers computing power, database storage, content delivery, and other functionality that programmers use to build their software products.

-DevOps Strategy and Implementation
+DevOps Strategy and Successful Implementation